-Innovation and making positive contributions toward sustainability have always been at the core of what distinguishes FinTech companies from businesses.
-Policymakers and regulators have come to recognize the important role.
-FinTechs play in creating policies that aim to facilitate the transition to a low-carbon environment.
+Innovation and positive contributions toward sustainability have always been at the core of what distinguishes FinTech companies from businesses.
+Policymakers and regulators have come to recognize the vital role.
+FinTechs play a role in creating policies that aim to facilitate the transition to a low-carbon environment.

 Green finance and fintech:

 Green finance and fintech are fundamental requirements in all developing economies.
 However, it cuts across each of the three pillars of sustainability.
-However, if financial services were made available to communities through a variety of channels, such as mobile devices.
-Then those communities would have the ability to gain access to services such as loans and insurance.
+However, if financial services were made available to communities through various channels, such as mobile devices, then those communities would have the ability to gain access to services such as loans and insurance.